Sammyjo20/saloon-docs/the-basics/authentication.md

 ### Custom Authenticators

-Sometimes the API integration you are building requires multiple ways to authenticate, like a token and a certificate or perhaps authenticating an Oauth 2 API.
+Sometimes the API integration you are building requires multiple ways to authenticate, like a token and a certificate or perhaps authenticating an OAuth 2 API.
 When the built-in authentication is insufficient, You can build custom authenticators that can be transported between your application and Saloon's requests.

 {% tabs %}
 {% tab title="Definition" %}